October 29, 2022

 Voters must hold to account anyone who abuses the trust of soldiers and voters, and who tries to compromise the human rights and freedoms my father and so many others have since risked their lives to restore and protect.

-Appropriately in 2015, when Pope Francis visited with grade-school students in Harlem, New York, he described the devil, not as an energy outside ourselves, but as “one who sows sadness, distrust, envy and evil desires.”
+Appropriately in 2015, when Pope Francis visited with grade-school students in Harlem, New York, he described the devil, rather than as an energy outside ourselves, as “one who sows sadness, distrust, envy and evil desires.”

 “Happiness comes not from conformity, but unity,” he later elaborated.